jgithubs/jsplayarea/sw-development.md

 A script was written to package all development scripts and rfid data.
 The results are two files.
-This script uses wildcards and subdirectories.
+This script uses wildcards and references subdirectories.
 ```
 pi>./pkg.sh

 pi> ls *.tar
 dat.tar  pkg.tar
 ```

 Here are the content of the packaged files.
 This will vary as development progresses.
-Three key scripts are described in this documentation (readAudio.py, run-loop.sh, and readUsb.py).
+Three key scripts are described in the documentation (readAudio.py, run-loop.sh, and readUsb.py).
 Other scripts are script that are called by the three key scripts.

+It would of been great to create just python scripts, however, ran into an issue.
+There was a need to run commands (from installed software) and get the printed results back.
+This worked in a limited capacity.
+The problem was that all of the passed arguments was not passed on to the command.

+To work around this issue was to use bash scripts.
+The argument was passed in one long string (from python).
+The bash script then parsed the argument and called the command.
+The printout from the command did come into python.
+Due to time contraints, a proper resolution to this will be investigated in the future.
+If you have any solutions, feel free to submit an example.

 The rfid data will vary based on the Maker site.
 ```